Digital download price compare

 |DotEmu||Direct [?]||$ 5.99||view deal|

 We also found boxed games available for sale: show box sales.

 Adventure game on the Orient Express

-How many games are out there that actually takes place on the well known Orient Express?
-Beside the Murder on the Orient Express, The Last Express is the second one that I'm aware off.
+Beside the Murder on the Orient Express, The Last Express is the second game which environment is the famous train.
 Developed by Smoking Car Productions, this game attempted to simulated real life and deliver a non-linear story, leaving the player to decide which routes to take and in what order.
-But is the game good?
 In terms of gameplay, I'd say that the game is decent and the sound department did a great job, however I didn't find the story to be engaging enough the graphics don't really impress, especially the animation the developers decided to implement in the game.
 The story of the game follows Robert Carth, an American doctor who's on the run from the French who suspect him for the murder of an Irish police officer.
 In order to get away from these troubles, he boards the Orient Express via a motorcycle.
 And from there, the game begins.
 The game is a mix of point-and-click and survival elements.
 This might create tension because some mistakes might end your journey.
 This is good, because it gives the player enough determination to continue playing the game.
 However, the game suffers from some flaws that it made shut off the game.
 First of all, the animation feels lazy.
 They tried to do some sort of static animation, but that kind of thing is unappealing for a video game.
 Another thing is that the game utilizes rotorscope movement, which is fine with me, but the way you might make you feel sick.
 The cartoonish graphics look quite good, but it doesn't help that the animation is terrible.
 I've found the voice acting and soundtrack to be good, but that's not saying much.
-Overall, The Last Express only had the promise of a great adventure game, but sadly it was just a disappointment and all I can say is that you're better off with the other Orient Express game.